Petra Kosonen

 The Optimistic Meta-Induction

 The justification for existential risk mitigation need not rely on a high subjective credence in these risks.
 However, many do, in fact, give relatively high probabilities for these risks materializing in the near future.
-In this paper, I argue that our estimates for the probabilities of existential risks might be undermined by the Optimistic Meta-Induction: The history of humanity is full of doomsday predictions that turned out to be wrong, so we have no reason to believe our current doomsday predictions are approximately right.
+In this paper, I argue that our estimates of existential risk probabilities might be undermined by the Optimistic Meta-Induction: history of humanity is full of doomsday predictions that turned out to be wrong, so we have no reason to believe our current doomsday predictions are approximately right.
 I explore whether we should lower our subjective credences in near-term existential risks in light of the historical track record of failed predictions.
-Should we turn back the Doomsday Clock?
 I discuss various objections to the Optimistic Meta-Induction, such as observation selection effects explaining the continued existence of humanity and past doomsday predictions being the wrong reference class to reason about current doomsday predictions.
+I conclude that while existential risks and global catastrophes are—of course—possible, we may have a tendency to exaggerate such risks.

 A Money Pump Against Knowledge-Based Decision Theories